 Visual inspection is a popular weld quality inspection method and is one of the most common Non-Destructive Testing (NDT) methods.
-It involves a visual testing of welds and is capable of detecting surface-breaking defects, as many welding flaws are on the surface and can easily be detected via this weld inspection procedure.
+It involves a visual testing of welds and is capable of detecting surface-breaking defects, as many welding flaws are on the surface and can easily be detected via this Welding Procedure and Welder Qualification Testing procedure.

 Visual inspection equipments and consumables enable the test to be carried out correctly.
 These include a digital camera, measuring rules and tapes, torch, markers, weld profile and undercut gauges, mirrors, borescopes and photometer.
 Complex equipments like fibre optic connectors can be used for close visual inspections, where the device is used to access small holes or channels.

 Visual inspection reveals flaws that may or may not be detrimental to the quality of the weld.
 However, an inspector’s aim should, at all times, be to find and report all significant flaws.